Sitecore/jss/docs/data/routes/docs/techniques/ssr/sitecore-experience-edge/en.md

 You can configure server-side rendering (SSR) for your JSS application using a Sitecore Experience Edge endpoint.

 Sitecore provides a [sample for server-side rendering using a Sitecore Experience Edge endpoint](https://github.com/Sitecore/jss/tree/dev/samples/node-headless-ssr-experience-edge), Node.js, and Express.

+ > NodeJS is a third-party technology that you must configure according to your specific use-case scenarios for Headless mode.

-It renders your JSS application, querying layout and dictionary data without proxying the requests.
+The application renders your JSS application, querying layout and dictionary data without proxying the requests.

 > The sample for SSR using a Sitecore Experience Edge endpoint is _experimental_ and not officially supported by Sitecore.